AI Regulation Tracker / Legislation in force

 A note of caution on the record.
 The exact Bundestag document number (BT-Drucksache) for the KI-MIG could not be independently confirmed for this report, and the June 11 vote is drawn from secondary coverage rather than a primary parliamentary record verified here.
 Readers who need the citation for a compliance file should pull the BT-Drucksache and the Bundesrat schedule directly before relying on them.

 For a US firm with German AI operations, the KI-MIG matters because it tells you who will knock on the door.
 Once promulgated, it fixes the German enforcement structure a US company must map: the Bundesnetzagentur for most AI systems, BaFin if the system is financial, and the BfDI for data-protection questions.
 Germany is the EU's largest economy, so the choices it makes about AI enforcement carry weight for how the bloc's rules are applied in practice.
-A firm that already knows which of the three authorities owns each of its German AI use cases will be ready when the law takes effect, rather than scrambling to find its regulator after the fact.
+A firm that already knows which of the three authorities owns each of its German AI use cases is in a better position than one still working out who its regulator is.

 Frequently Asked Questions